 A very good way of doing this is to pin one section of the wing down flat (preferably the inboard section).
 Find the corresponding tip or end rise of the adjacent wing panel and cut a piece of strip to this length.
-Now lever up the outer panel and shape the leading and trailing edges first by cutting right through cleanly at the joint line (if these spars are not already separate) and then working a small hand saw in the joint, continuing to raise the tip until the required dihedral rise has been achieved.
-Work on leading and trailing edge joint alternately and you will find that the method of trimming with a saw is capable of giving a perfectly matched joint with the minimum amount of trouble.
+Now lever up the outer panel and shape the leading and trailing edges first by cutting right through cleanly at the joint line (if these spars are not already separate) and then working a small hand saw in the joint. continuing to raise the tip until the required dihedral rise has been achieved.
+Work on leading and trailing edge the method of trimming with a saw is a nice thin trailing edge on your capable of giving a perfectly matched wing.

+joint with the minimum amount of trouble.
 Cement the two panels together and add dihedral braces, etc.